berberich/OfficeDocs-Enterprise/Enterprise/office-365-dev-test-environment.md

     Use this environment when you want to demonstrate a feature or an app in an environment that resembles a typical organization network connected to the Internet, or for features that require this type of environment.
 For the simulated enterprise Office 365 dev/test environment, complete phases 1, 2, and 3 of this article.

 > [!NOTE]
 > You might want to print this article to record the specific values that you will need for this environment over the 30 days of the Office 365 trial subscription.
-You can easily extend the trail subscription for another 30 days.
+You can easily extend the trial subscription for another 30 days.
 For a permanent dev/test environment, create a new paid subscription with a small number of licenses.

 ![Test Lab Guides in the Microsoft Cloud](media/24ad0d1b-3274-40fb-972a-b8188b7268d1.png)